 - If you have East Indian bottle masala, you can use this instead of the chilli powder and garam masala.

-- If you do not have Kokum, use Tamarind instead.
+- If you do not have Kokum, use Tamarind or Amboshi instead.

 - When you have guests over, you can add 2 tablespoons of fresh cream, ghee, or butter on top just before serving.
 It adds some awesomeness.